Kota–Shri Ganganagar Superfast Express

-The 22981/22982 Kota - Shri Ganganagar Superfast Express is a superfast train belonging to West Central Railway zone that runs between Kota Junction and Shri Ganganagar Junction in India.
+The 22981 / 22982 Kota-Shri Ganganagar Superfast Express is a superfast train belonging to West Central Railway zone that runs between Kota Junction and Shri Ganganagar Junction in India.

 It is currently being operated with 22981/22982 train numbers on four days a week basis.

 Coach composition

-The train has standard LHB rakes with max speed of 110 kmph.
+The train has standard LHB rakes with a maximum speed of 110 km/h.
 The train consists of 21 coaches :